ryanjihoonlee/excel-project-bike-sales-analysis/README.md

 This project involves creating an interactive dashboard in Excel to analyze bike sales data, which includes customer demographics and purchase information.

 ## Objective
-The primary aim is to utilize Excel's pivot tables and visualization tools to uncover patterns in bike purchases, providing insights that can help in understanding customer behavior and enhancing sales strategies.
+The primary aim is to utilize Excel's PivotTable and visualization tools to uncover patterns in bike purchases, providing insights that can help in understanding customer behavior and enhancing sales strategies.

 ## Tools
 The project was conducted using Microsoft Excel, which offered a comprehensive suite of tools for data cleaning, analysis, and visualization.